 - Flip once golden brown underneath, and remove once it is done on both sides.
 Remove and place over a paper towel to soak off excess oil; you can turn the oven on low, place a paper towel in an oven-safe dish, and keep your schnitzel warm here until the frying is completed.

 Serve with lemon wedges.
 Austrian potato salad and cucumber salad are always encouraged.
 Citrus and acidity best complement the schnitzel.

 Authentic Austrian Schnitzel is as simple as that.
 My mother-in-law taught me the process last year and we enjoy it often as a family.
 It’s a great family meal, although it’s simple to make for one or two people.
-Leftovers are the greatest – they make an incredible sandwich (on a Semmel roll, if you want to stick to the Austrian theme).
+Leftovers are the greatest – they make an incredible sandwich (on a Semmel roll, if you want to stick to the Austrian theme) with mayonnaise.